PD - Kathryn Berkett

 Fight/Flight Response:

--Dry mouth (energy is taken from saliva production)
+-Sight and hearing sharpen-Dry mouth (energy is taken from saliva production)

 -Heart and lungs increase (energy is given)